 After a day of this much culinary indulgence, it would be surprising if there were much appetite left for the evening meal.

-The family comes together for the evening meal, which is based on different breads and cold meats.
+The family comes together for the evening meal, which is based on different breads, cold meats and other traditional German food, for example dishes with sauerkraut.
 A central ingredient is Aufschnitt: a selection of cold meats and sausages decoratively arranged on a plate.